As the title of this step implies, you’ll need provide some basic facts relating to your book:

 What size should I choose?

 This really depends on what your personal preferences are and the type of book you’re creating.
 Currently we offer 8 different sizes.
 A novel, thriller or poetry book will do well with 5.3×8.5” (135x215mm), 6.1×9.3” (155x235mm) and 6.7×9.5” (170x240mm).
 The landscape and square sizes, on the other hand, are more suitable for a travel books, children’s books and cookbooks.
-For management reports, papers and syllabi the A4 size is most common.
+For management reports, papers and syllabuses the A4 size is most common.

 What type of paper should I choose?